cdgriffith/Box/README.rst

       box_of_order.keys() == ['c', 'a', 'd']

-Keep in mind this will guarantee order of **kwargs passed to Box, as they are inherently not ordered until Python 3.6.
+Keep in mind this will not guarantee order of `**kwargs` passed to Box, as they are inherently not ordered until Python 3.6.